marbl/canu/documentation/source/commands/gatekeeperDumpMetaData.rst

                      partition 'p', if supplied.

     -libs            dump information about libraries
-    -reads           dump information about reads
+    -reads [-full]   dump information about reads
+                       (-full also dumps some storage metadata)

     -stats           dump summary statistics on reads